MBCProject/mbc-markdown/defense-evasion/modify-registry.md

 # Modify Registry

 Malware may make changes to the Windows Registry to hide execution or to persist on the system (note that ATT&CK does not extend this behavior to the Persistence objective).
+The Windows registry is a database that stores low-level settings for the operating system and for applications that opt to use the registry.
+Malware may create, delete, or modify registry keys and values to change the behavior of the system or certain applications.
+For instance, malware may modify registry keys to enable remote desktop connections, disable security features, or to automatically start the malware whenever the system boots.
+This technique is commonly used by various types of malware, including ransomware, trojans, and worms.

 See ATT&CK: **Modify Registry ([T1112](https://attack.mitre.org/techniques/T1112/))**.